If just reading that made your stomach tighten up, know you’re not alone. And that’s precisely why I created this course.

 Designed for the person who has had a recent ‘brush with death’, whether that be the death of a loved one, a cancer diagnosis, a near-death experience, or someone who has always had a deep fear of death itself and are at the ‘ok, so what do I do now?’ stage of their journey.

-Delivered monthly, each module is a beautifully designed PDF filled to the brim with guidance and exercises to help you focus and move forward in your life while providing enough time for you to process the work.
+Delivered weekly, each module is a beautifully designed PDF workbook filled to the brim with coaching guidance, reflective prompts, instructional videos, guided meditations, and transformative exercises to help you focus and move forward in your life while providing enough time for you to process this deep work.